insure logo

 How to buy condo insurance

 You can purchase HO-6 insurance through an insurance agent or broker.
-You can also buy HO-6 insurance through an online insurer.
+You can also buy HO-6 insurance directly online from many companies.
 Read the insurance company’s reviews online before purchasing a policy and follow these steps to get an HO-6 policy:

 Frequently asked question